mytrout/Pipelines/Steps/README.md

 For more details on Pipelines.Steps, see [Pipelines.Steps.Core](../Steps/Core/README.md)

+# Steps By Provider

-# Available Azure Steps
+## Available Azure Steps

+For more details on Pipelines.Steps.Azure.Blobs, see [Pipelines.Steps.Azure.ServiceBus](../Steps/Azure/Blobs/README.md)

 For more details on Pipelines.Steps.Azure.ServiceBus, see [Pipelines.Steps.Azure.ServiceBus](../Steps/Azure/ServiceBus/README.md)

-# Available Cryptography Steps
+## Available .NET Steps

 For more details on Pipelines.Steps.Cryptography, see [Pipelines.Steps.Cryptography](../Steps/Cryptography/README.md)

-# Available I/O Steps

 For more details on Pipelines.IO.Compression, see [Pipelines.Steps.IO.Compression](../Steps/IO/Compression/README.md)

 For more details on Pipelines.IO.FileSystem, see [Pipelines.Steps.IO.Files](../Steps/IO/Files/README.md)

-# Contribute
+# Steps By Function

-No contributions are being accepted at this time.
+## Available Compression Steps

+For more details on Pipelines.IO.Compression, see [Pipelines.Steps.IO.Compression](../Steps/IO/Compression/README.md)

+## Available Cryptography Steps

+For more details on Pipelines.Steps.Cryptography, see [Pipelines.Steps.Cryptography](../Steps/Cryptography/README.md)

+## Available File Manipulation Steps

+For more details on Pipelines.Steps.Azure.Blobs, see [Pipelines.Steps.Azure.ServiceBus](../Steps/Azure/Blobs/README.md)

+For more details on Pipelines.IO.FileSystem, see [Pipelines.Steps.IO.Files](../Steps/IO/Files/README.md)

+## Available Messaging Steps

+For more details on Pipelines.Steps.Azure.ServiceBus, see [Pipelines.Steps.Azure.ServiceBus](../Steps/Azure/ServiceBus/README.md)